xcore/sw_gpio_examples/app_sk_gpio_eth_combo_demo/doc_quickstart/index.rst

    #.
 Open xTIMEcomposer, then open the edit perspective (Window->Open Perspective->XMOS Edit).
    #.
 Locate the ``'Slicekit GPIO Ethernet Combo Demo'`` item in the xSOFTip Broswer window and drag it into the Project Explorer window in the xTIMEcomposer.
 This will also cause the modules on which this application depends (in this case, module_ethernet_board_support, module_i2c_master, module_webserver) to be imported as well.
    #.
-Click on the Slicekit GPIO Ethernet Combo Demo item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
+Click on the ``Slicekit GPIO Ethernet Combo Demo`` item in the Explorer pane then click on the build icon (hammer) in xTIMEcomposer.
 Check the console window to verify that the application has built successfully.

 For help in using xTIMEcomposer, try the xTIMEcomposer tutorials, which you can find by selecting Help->Tutorials from the xTIMEcomposer menu.

-Note that the Developer Column in the xTIMEcomposer on the right hand side of your screen provides information on the xSOFTip components you are using.
-Select the ``generic UART Receiver``  component in the xSOFTip Browser, and you will see its description together with links to more documentation for this component.
-Once you have briefly explored this component, you can return to this quickstart guide by re-selecting  ``'Slicekit GPIO Ethernet Combo Demo'`` in the xSOFTip Browser and clicking once more on the Quickstart  link for the ``Slicekit GPIO Ethernet Combo Demo Quickstart``.

 Running the Demo
 ++++++++++++++++

    #.
 Click on the ``Run`` icon (the white arrow in the green circle).
 A dialog will appear asking which device to connect to.
 Select ``XMOS XTAG2``.
-   #. xTIMEcomposer console displays ip address obtained by the DHCP client (or local link if DHCP server is not accesible)
+   #. xTIMEcomposer console displays the ip address obtained by the DHCP client (or local link if DHCP server is not accesible)
    #.
-Open a web client on the host PC; say Google Chrome browser and type the above ip address in the browser's address bar
+Open a web browser on the host PC and type the ip address displayed in the console into the browser's address bar
    #.
 On hitting the return key, a web page should get loaded and displayed in the browser as shown in the figure below.

 .. figure:: images/gpio_web_page.png